Felix Delattre

 Artists don’t get rewarded

-The principle idea of intellectual property seems to be: to make sure, artists get wages for their work.
-But we can observe very unequal distributions, most artists, good although, working locally can barely live by their art.
-And other artists, the ones that are getting consumed all the time, the ones from the “industry”, are some of the richest persons in the world.
-This concentration on few artists with a lot of money consumed by everybody, surely leads us to a uniformed culture instead of celebrating the diversity of human culture.
+The principal idea of intellectual property seems to be: ensuring that artists get paid for their work.
+Yet we can observe very unequal distributions — most artists, talented as they are, working locally can barely make a living from their art.
+Meanwhile other artists, those constantly consumed by the masses, the ones from the “industry”, are among the wealthiest people in the world.
+This concentration of money in the hands of few artists, consumed by everyone, inevitably leads to a uniform culture rather than a celebration of the diversity of human expression.

 The internet

-Now, the world wide web has changed the world again, now it is possible to participate in (digital) culture again, we observe a democratization of culture.
-It is important to understand, that we all are used to see, take, consume copyrighted material everyday, without the proper permissions: Like most photos and memes which are used in social networks or in presentation slides for almost every talk.So there is a need for this free, transformative culture and the internet could be the medium that allows us all to be actively part of the evolution of culture.
+Now, the World Wide Web has changed the world again — it is once more possible to participate in (digital) culture, and we are witnessing a democratisation of culture.
+It is important to understand that we are all accustomed to viewing, taking and consuming copyrighted material every day without proper permission: most photos and memes used in social networks or presentation slides are a prime example.
+There is clearly a need for this free, transformative culture, and the internet could be the medium that allows all of us to actively participate in the evolution of culture.

 By default: All rights reserved

-We have now all these rules and laws on copyright that keeps pushed us into the consumer role.
-And most of the small pieces of arts and culture people create digitally or in old-fashion can not be reused, transformed and spread, without special permission of the author.
-This holds down our culture in every smallest step.
+We now have all these copyright rules and laws that keep pushing us into the role of passive consumers.
+Most of the small pieces of art and culture that people create — digitally or in traditional ways — cannot be reused, transformed or shared without the author’s special permission.
+This constrains our culture at every small step.

-The law on intellectual property has to be renewed, based on the interest of the people and a visión of rich cultural development.
-Think about a law that protects participatory culture - a culture that is inclusive,and maintains local identities and ways to ensure earnings for professional artists.
+Intellectual property law must be renewed, based on the interests of people and a vision of rich cultural development.
+Imagine a law that protects participatory culture — a culture that is inclusive, preserves local identities, and ensures earnings for professional artists.

 There are alternatives, such as the set of free and open licenses of Creative Commons, and a consciousness of supporting local artists by going to concerts and theatre shows.
 The Mexican Mariachi culture, or the Nicaraguan Marimberos are a very positive examples, as it praises the local artist that is providing high value cultural goods and gets rewarded with the money he or she needs for living.
 This is, as Larry Lessig, law professor in Berkeley and creator of the Creative Commons idea states, "a culture for the love of the culture and not just the money."